frc1675/brownbook/labs/lab-1-hello-world.md

 * Confirm “HelloWorld” is printed in the console output

 ## Exercise #1:
-* Modify the HelloWorld program to have one variable of each type mentioned above
+* Modify the HelloWorld program to have one variable of each type mentioned above in **Relevant Definitions**
 * Print the value of each variable out to the console window
 * Reorder your print statements and note the effect, how does it relate to the definition of a program above?
 * Comment out two of your print statements and rerun your program, what did you observe?